FBAR vs. 8938 – Reporting Foreign Accounts vs. Disclosing Foreign Assets

 The FBAR is The Report of Foreign Bank and Financial Account Form.
 The Form 8938 is Reporting of Specified Foreign Assets.
-Both of these forms require U.S. Persons to report Foreign Accounts (accounts that are located abroad) to report their accounts.
+Both of these forms require U.S. Persons to report Foreign Money (Accounts and/or Assets) that are located abroad, to the IRS.

 Each of these forms are different, and each form has different reporting requirements.

 Remember to Breathe…